AshtonSnapp/rouge/docs/book/2_types.md

 One example that may confuse people is "é" versus "é".
 They look exactly the same, right?
 But, if you try to make the latter into a `char` it will throw an error.
 The first "é" is a single character - specifically the Unicode code point U+00E9 'latin small letter e with acute'.
 However, the second "é" is in fact two characters - U+0065 'latin small letter e' and U+0301 'combining acute accent'.

-Characters can be converted into `uword`s (32-bit integers) freely - every character coresponds to a particular number.
-However, any given `uword` is not guaranteed to correspond to a character.
-There is a gap in Unicode values - there are no characters corresponding to the values between 0xD800 and 0xDFFF and there are no characters corresponding to the values beyond 0x10FFFF.

 ## Compound Types

 ### Tuples

 A tuple is a fixed-size collection of multiple types of things.
-For example, a 2-element tuple containing an unsigned integer and a boolean would be written in code as `(uint, bool)`.
+For example, a 2-element tuple containing a natural number and a boolean would be written in code as `(nat, bool)`.
 You just write down a list of all the different elements and types, separated by commas.
 You access the individual members of the tuple with `.n` (where n is the number of the member you want to access).

 An empty tuple, written `()`, is equivalent to `void` in other languages.
 In the REPL, you'll see that anything that doesn't return a value will return `()`.
 We'll generally refer to this as the _unit type_.